- May 29, 2025

 By Flight:

 You can proceed with your Char Dham Yatra by flight and avoid all the rush and chaos.
 The nearest airport to the shrines of the Char Dham Yatra is Jolly Grant Airport in Dehradun.
-After reaching Dehradun, you can easily get a vehicle to your desired destination.
+After arriving in Dehradun, you can easily hire a vehicle to your desired destination.

 By Train: